globocom/megadraft/README.md

 Megadraft ships with a default styling available at this location in the installed package: node_modules/megadraft/dist/css/megadraft.css.

+## Plugins

+Checkout the [docs][docs-plugins] for information about plugin structure.
+To help in this process there is a [Yeoman Megadraft Plugin Generator][plugin-generator].

 ## License

 Megadraft is licensed under the [MIT license](LICENSE).